rennoesche/qwik-app-document-signer-frontend/README.md

 # Document Signer APP (NFSIGN, temporary name)

 This project is a continuation of my thesis that implemented the backend(using python).
+- pdf reader using pdfjs-dist
+- fetch backend match response model
+- stamp document with "one click to stamp" (not yet implemented)
+- verify document (not yet implemented)

 ---

 ## Project Structure